monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```
 ## Building Observable

-There are many builders available in the Monix `Observable` companion object.
+You can find them in `Observable` companion object.
+Below are several examples:
-This section will cover only some of them so please refer to the latest API docs for the rest of them.

 ### Observable.pure (now)